EMRD95/.ascii-idle/README.md

 # .asciidle
 Simple Shell script to display ASCII art in the terminal when idle.

-Can be used as a linux terminal "screensaver" (increases CPU load a bit) or directly from the asciidle script.
+Can be used as a Linux terminal "screensaver" (increases CPU load a bit) or directly from the asciidle script.

 ASCII art must be stored in the txt folder with a .txt format.

-The script pick up .txt files randomly and display them on the terminal vertically.
+The script picks up .txt files randomly and display them on the terminal vertically.

 Exit with ctrl + c

-The auto install script will creates an alias to run the script from "asciidle" or start it when you're idle for x amount of time.
-There's some hack to to not start it on top of an other interfaced process.
+The auto install script will create an alias to run the script from "asciidle" or start it when you're idle for x amount of time.
+There's some hack to to not start it on top of another interfaced process.
 The install.sh script can be run an unlimited amount of time to change configurations.

 # Installation